-Global mobile roaming rates during international travelling and mobile usage are prohibitively high which not only impact the global trade but are also against the current technological trends and advancement.
-Many telecom networks provide relatively cheap data services to customers in their own country, yet the global roaming rates are very high.
-Hence, it is the right time to include the references to the emerging technologies as well as their impact and accordingly relevant Recommendations are proposed to be revised taking into account current IP technologies to lower the International Mobile Roaming (IMR) rates.
+When it comes to international travel and using your mobile phone, Global roaming rates are prohibitively high which impact not only global trade but also is against the current technology trends.
+Many telecom networks provide relatively cheap data services to customers in their own country, yet the roaming rates are so high.

-Introduction
+Introduction:

-International mobile roaming is a service that allows mobile users to continue to use their mobile phone or other mobile device to make and receive voice calls, text messages, browse the internet, and send and receive emails; while visiting another country.
-Roaming extends the coverage of the home operator's voice and SMS services, allowing the mobile user to continue using their home operator phone number and data services in visiting country.
+International mobile roaming is a service that allows mobile users to continue to use their mobile phone or other mobile device to make and receive voice calls and text messages, browse the internet, and send and receive emails, while visiting another country.
+Roaming extends the coverage of the home operator's retail voice and SMS services, allowing the mobile user to continue using their home operator phone number and data services within another country.
 The seamless extension of coverage is enabled by a wholesale roaming agreement between a mobile user's home operator and the visited mobile operator network.
 The roaming agreement addresses the technical and commercial components required to enable the service.
 The most common international roaming services are:

-- 1. Voice: Making and receiving calls to or from home country, visited country or a third country, while abroad; - 2.
-SMS: Sending and receiving text messages to or from home country, visited country or a third country, while abroad; - 3.
-Email: Reading and replying to emails while abroad; - 4.
-Mobile broadband: Using mobile devices or dongles to access the internet, including to download images, MP3s, films and software, while abroad; and
+- 1. Voice: Making and receiving calls to or from home country, visited country or a third country, while abroad - 2.
+SMS: Sending and receiving text messages to or from home country, visited country or a third country, while abroad - 3.
+Email: Reading and replying to emails while abroad - 4.
+Mobile broadband: Using mobile devices or dongles to access the internet, including to download images, MP3s, films and software, while abroad - 5.
+Applications: Using mobile applications while abroad that require mobile data, such as location-based services and language translators.